Saturday, 5 August 2023

 A miracle this spire-like rock remains standing

-The bottom image shows a cave halfway up this cliff dedicated to St George where a woman built a sanctuary to St George after she prayer to him to cure her of an illness - she was cured.
+Not far from Kalambaka halfway up an almost vertical cliff is a cave where a woman built a sanctuary to St George after she prayed to him to cure her of an illness - she was cured.
 She or others climb there every year and leave a scarf.

+We climbed almost 200 steps to reach the Holy Trinity Monastery perched almost in the clouds high above the canyon floor.
+Coming down was a little scary as you were very aware of the precipitous drop to the canyon floor.
+We visited the place where people were hauled to from, or were let down to the canyon floor.
 I believe there is an icon at the top of the haul that was kissed in gratitude by those who made it to the top (evidentially, they only replaced the rope when it broke - ouch!).
+I am just glad we got a ride halfway up and there were steps!.

 12,000L wine barrel - that's a lot of wine and headaches!

-The chapel was surrounded by tranquil well ordered gardens.
+The chapel was surrounded by tranquil well-ordered gardens.
 Once inside in the cool of the vestibule we were surrounded by glorious iconographs and paintings shimmering with gold and silver.
-The dress code for women to enter the chapel was knees were to be covered by a shirt.
+The dress code for women to enter the chapel was that knees were to be covered by a shirt.
 My knees were covered by respectable trousers and a top that almost reached my knees but that wasn't good enough.
 I managed to sneak through in the crowd however to ogle the breathtaking interior of the chapel.
-Sadly no photographs were allow suffice it to say the chapel although small, was stunning and quite opulent.
+Sadly no photographs were allowed.
+Suffice it to say the chapel although small, was stunning and quite opulent.
 Next stop was at the Holy Monastery of St Stephen - a nunnery which like the other holy places was perched on towering rocks.
 We approached this fortress-like complex across a narrow bridge spanning a deep rocky gorge.
-The wind was quite ferocious so I didn't linger on the bridge to take pix but held tight to my hat and other bits and pieces but the gorge below the bridge was quite scary.
+The wind was quite ferocious so I didn't linger on the bridge to take pix but held tight to my hat and other bits and pieces .
+The gorge below the bridge was quite scary.
 Again my attire didn't pass muster but our delightful guide Costas appealed to the Sister on the gate and I was allowed to enter.
 Thank you Costas.
 Inside the chapel was glorious but again no photos were allowed.
 The setting was lovely with quiet gardens and stunning views.

-Bottom L Costas is explaining how the various daily 'events' of the nunnery were signaled
+Bottom L: The daily 'events' of the nunnery were signaled by this bell-like structure

 Fascinating old quarry with cypress growing along the excavated levels.